 The centerpiece project is the construction of a new elementary school on the campus of the current MS/HS building to replace Crystal Lake Elementary.
 In addition, we seek to do a major remodel and renovation of our High School gymnasium that will include construction of new locker rooms and a community fitness center with indoor walking track.
 Alongside these major projects, we also plan to construct a new bus garage and have ongoing purchases of new busses over the next decade to upgrade and create a sustainable fleet.
+We are adding two additional classrooms to Lake Ann Elementary specifically to serve our growing early childhood programs.
 Finally, we seek to invest into our other buildings and grounds to replace roofs, upgrade HVAC, mechanical, and electrical systems, repave parking lots, and other upgrades to make our buildings viable, comfortable, and sustainable for the next generations of Benzie Central students.